Frequently Asked Questions

 See the full policing transition timeline on the Surrey Police Service website.

+The Chief's recruitment process is illustrated in the attached infographic.
 The process took approximately 10 months from start to finish including procuring a professional search firm, developing an objective methodology to recruit the right person, and conducting a national search.

 What is the role of the Province in creating the Surrey Police Service?